jaredevans/Easy-Transcribe-Video/README.md

 - ✅ A subtitles `.srt` file (usable in most video players)
 - ✅ A new video file with soft English subtitle track that can be enabled inside the video player.

-Everything runs locally on your Mac for your privacy — no internet paid transcription services required.
+Everything runs locally on your Mac for your privacy — no internet transcription services required.

 **Why This Exists?**